-We all use the Windows Command Prompt regularly to solve the system issues, run batch files and also to perform advanced administrative functions.
-As you use the Command shell window frequently, you may find that the default font not to your liking, and you may want to change the font in the command prompt for better readability.
+We all use the Windows Command Prompt regularly to solve the system issues, run batch files, and also perform advanced administrative functions.
+As you use the Command shell window frequently, you may find that the default font is not to your liking, and you may want to change the font in the command prompt for better readability.

 While there is no direct provision to add custom fonts and change the fonts in the Windows Command prompt, you can however now add custom fonts to the Command Prompt by making use of the registry.

-In this article, we explain how to add the custom fonts to command prompt in Windows 10.
+In this article, we explain how to add the custom fonts to the command prompt in Windows 11/10.
 But before we start, it is important to note that the Windows command prompt can only support monospace fonts.
-Monospace fonts are fixed width font where the spacings and letters occupy the same width in contrast to the variable width fonts.
-It is worth mentioning that, monospace fonts are extremely useful for writing computer program source code.
-The character’s fixed width aids programmers to keep track of special character strings in the program code.
+Monospace fonts are fixed-width font where the spacings and letters occupy the same width in contrast to the variable width fonts.
+It is worth mentioning that, monospace fonts are extremely useful for writing the computer program source code.
+The character’s fixed-width aids programmers to keep track of special character strings in the program code.
 Once you have found the suitable monospace font, users can enable the custom fonts in Command Prompt by tweaking the Registry.
-Follow the below steps to add the custom fonts to command prompt.
+Follow the below steps to add the custom fonts to the command prompt.